Johnnie Cochran: O. J. Simpson

-In October 1995, after a public trial that lasted nearly nine months and presented both circumstantial and physical evidence that Simpson had killed both victims, Simpson was controversially acquitted.
-During closing arguments in the Simpson trial, Cochran uttered the now famous phrase, "If it doesn't fit, you must acquit."
-He used the phrase, which had been devised by fellow defense team member Gerald Uelmen, as a way to persuade the jury that Simpson could not have murdered Nicole Brown Simpson nor Ron Goldman.
+In October 1995, after a public trial that lasted nearly nine months and presented both circumstantial and physical evidence that Simpson had killed both victims, Simpson was acquitted.
+During the trial's closing arguments, Cochran used the phrase, "If it doesn't fit, you must acquit."
+The phrase, which had been devised by fellow defense team member Gerald Uelmen, was intended to persuade the jury that Simpson could not have murdered Nicole Brown Simpson nor Ron Goldman.
 In a dramatic scene, Simpson appeared to have difficulty getting the glove on; stained with the blood of both victims and Simpson, it had been found at the crime scene.

 Cochran did not represent Simpson in the subsequent civil trial, in which Simpson was found liable for the deaths.
 Cochran was criticized during the criminal trial by pundits, as well as by prosecutor Christopher Darden, for suggesting that the police were trying to frame Simpson because they were racist.
 During the trial, Cochran successfully convinced the jury that the prosecution did not prove Simpson was guilty beyond a reasonable doubt and that the police planted evidence against him.